onzfonz/comp227/src/content/8/en/part8c.md

 };
 ```

-If the guard does not evaluate to true, an exeption is thrown.
+If the guard does not evaluate to `true`, an exception is thrown.

-The use of operator `in` guarantees that the ***fields exist in the object***.
+The use of the operator `in` guarantees that the ***fields exist in the object***.
-Because of that, the *existence check in parsers is no longer needed*:
+Because of that, the *existence checks are no longer needed*:

 ```js
 const parseVisibility = (visibility: unknown): Visibility => {